FAQs on upcoming tax payments in light of COVID-19

 If this financial relief is sought prior to defaulting, only the 1% initial payment penalty will likely be automatically applied, assuming agreement is reached on the arrangements and you comply with the arrangement.
 The Commissioner has discretion to remit all penalties however.

-The content of this article is accurate as at 27 March 2020, the time of publication.
+The content of this article originally published on 7 April 2020, was updated for recent developments and is considered correct as at 1 July 2020, the time of re-publication.
 This article does not constitute advice; if you wish to understand the potential implications of current events for your business or organisation, please get in touch.
 Alternatively, our COVID-19 webpages provide information about our services and provide contacts for relevant experts who can help you navigate this quickly evolving situation.

 Robyn is a Partner within the Tax Team at Deloitte in New Zealand.
 This involves many things, including preparing submissions on behalf of Deloitte and developing thought leadership in the area of tax.
 She likes to think about how tax developments really impact on Deloitte's clients and has a particular interest in tax policy and keeping up to date with all the many tax developments.